 - Labrador retrievers: 65-80 lbs

-Labs come in three colors: chocolate, yellow and black.
+According to the AKC breed standard, Labrador retrievers come in three colors: chocolate, yellow, and black.

-While Goldens come in a variety of shades from a creamy blonde to almost red.
+Golden retrievers, on the other hand, come in a variety of shades, ranging from a creamy blonde to an almost reddish hue.

-Health concerns that golden retrievers and Labradors share:
+Health issues that Golden retrievers and Labrador retrievers share:

 - High cancer risk